philsturgeon/phil.tech/source/2015-09-23-http-status-codes-are-not-enough.html.markdown

 ---

 I spotted an article called [Just learn Rails (Part 3) HTTP status codes](http://jakeyesbeck.com/2015/09/20/rails-http-status-codes/).
 It started off good, and I liked that it was teaching people to avoid hardcoding their HTTP status codes in code, using `:conflict` instead of `409` and the like.

-That is a good message to send, which I why I wrote an article on [exactly that](https://philsturgeon.uk/http/2015/08/16/avoid-hardcoding-http-status-codes/) last month.
+That is a good message to send, which is why I wrote an article on [exactly that](https://philsturgeon.uk/http/2015/08/16/avoid-hardcoding-http-status-codes/) last month.

-The article also stresses that you must not return errors on `200`, which even the insanity wolf will tell you.
+The article also stresses that you must not return errors on `200`, which only the insanity wolf would do.

 [![Insanity wolf hates errors on a 200](article_images/2015-09-23-http-status-codes-are-not-enough/insanity-wolf-errors.jpg)](https://speakerdeck.com/philsturgeon/api-pain-points-confoo-2015?slide=29)